In 1899, Charlotte City Council purchased Charlotte Water Works Company to provide drinking water and fire protection for the City of Charlotte.

 1972 - Charlotte-Mecklenburg Utility Department (CMUD) formed as a division of the City of Charlotte from existing City and County departments.

-1979 - McDowell and Mallard Creek Wastewater Treatment plants built to serve Huntersville area and University area respectively.
+1979 - McDowell and Mallard Creek Wastewater Treatment plants built to serve the Huntersville area and University area respectively.

 1984 - Agreement with six surrounding towns in Mecklenburg County to provide water and wastewater services.